-Providing a clear description of the process of PRO assessment for participants who discontinue or deviate from the assigned intervention protocol and how the data will be used, enables all staff to follow a standardised procedure to collect the required PRO data in timely way, and to avoid collecting data that will not contribute to analysis.
+Providing a clear description of the process of PRO assessment for participants who discontinue or deviate from the assigned intervention protocol and how the data will be used, enables all staff to follow a standardised procedure to collect the required PRO data in timely way and to avoid collecting data that will not contribute to analysis.

 Correspondingly, the SAP should be clear on how such data will be handled.
-In the case where post-discontinuation/deviation PRO data are useful, the SAP should state the study objective that these data will address and how they will be analysed.
+In the case where postdiscontinuation/deviation PRO data are useful, the SAP should state the study objective that these data will address and how they will be analysed.

 Participants should also be aware of this process, so a simple and clear description of whether or not they will be asked to continue to complete PRO questionnaires after stopping or changing the treatment they were initially allocated to should be included in the participant information sheet (PIS).

+SPIRIT-20a-PRO Elaboration

-SPIRIT-20a-PRO Elaboration: State PRO analysis methods, including any plans for addressing multiplicity/type I (α) error.
+State PRO analysis methods, including any plans for addressing multiplicity/type I (α) error.

-Trial name: A phase 3, randomized double-blind, placebo-controlled study of the efficacy and safety of 2 doses of Tofacitinib (Cp-690,550) in subjects with active psoriatic arthritis and an inadequate response to at least one TNF inhibitor (OPAL BEYOND)
+Trial name: a phase III, randomised double-blind, placebo-controlled study of the efficacy and safety of two doses of tofacitinib (Cp-690,550) in subjects with active psoriatic arthritis and an inadequate response to at least one tumour necrosis factor inhibitor (OPAL BEYOND)